openmediatransport/.github/profile/README.md

 ### Discovery
 * Sources published on the network using DNS Service Discovery (DNS-SD), with robust OS support on Mac, Linux and Windows.
+* Optional Discovery Server where multicast is not available.